5. Set up Concordia network and email account access

-The Housing Application for incoming Fall 2020 students is open.
-The application becomes available approximately 24 hours after students have paid their $300 enrollment deposit.
+The Housing Application for incoming Fall 2024 students opens in January 2024.
+Once it opens, you will gain access to the application approximately 24 hours after you have paid your $300 enrollment deposit.
 You can access this application through MyHousing.

-When the roommate matching process begins, you'll have the opportunity to browse the profiles of other students who have been assigned to your same residence hall and then match up with one of these students.
+When the roommate matching process begins in June, 2024, you'll have the opportunity to browse the profiles of other students who have been assigned to your same residence hall and then match up with one of these students.

-The video also has information about how to hide your profile and opt out of this process.
-If you do that, our office will match you with another unmatched student after June 15 (using the preferences you shared on your housing application).
+The video will have information about how to hide your profile and opt out of this process.
+If you do that, our office will match you with another unmatched student in late June (using the preferences you shared on your housing application).

-Transfer and exchange international students do not need to complete the inventory and can schedule an appointment to register for classes after completing the phone registration questionnaire.
-Please contact Matt Beatty or Steve Schaefer to receive the questionnaire.
+Transfer and exchange international students: You do NOT need to complete the inventory.
+Schedule an appointment to register for courses after completing the phone registration questionnaire.
+Please contact Alicia Kauffman or Steve Schaefer to receive the questionnaire.

-This video-based program will provide critical information about Consent, Bystander Intervention, Sexual Assault, Dating Violence, Stalking, and much more.
-"Not Anymore" will help you better understand how important these issues are and what you can do to help make our campus safer.
+This video-based program will provide crucial information about Consent, Bystander Intervention, Sexual Harassment, Intimate Partner Violence, Stalking, and much more.
+This online training course will help you better understand how important these issues are and what you can do to help make our campus safer.